-By using an operation panel, you can get insights on performance in real time which allows you to adapt to changing circumstances.
-You can set up notifications when certain limits are exceeded, for example if the wait time is longer than a certain time, or if the number of customers exceeds a certain limit.
+By using an operation panel, you can get insights on performance in real-time which allows you to adapt to changing circumstances.
+You can set up notifications when certain limits are exceeded, for example, if the wait time is longer than a certain time, or if the number of customers exceeds a certain limit.
 This information can help you respond instantly to events and keep the waiting times low.
-For example, you may decide to open another counter, or move staff members from a quiet area to areas that needs them more.
+For example, you may decide to open another counter, or move staff members from a quiet area to areas that need them more.

 Analyze the historical data

 With any system there is room for improvement.
 As well as getting insights on the live situation, it’s also important to analyze historical data with business intelligence tools to see areas that might need improvement.
 By doing this, you can recognize if there are patterns and make plans accordingly.
 For example, a particular service might be busier during certain days, or there may be a peak flow at a certain time of day.
-Having these insights will allow you to plan staff allocation or service availability in advance to optimize the service delivery.
+Having these insights will allow you to plan staff allocation or service availability in advance to optimize service delivery.

 These are some of the ways to reduce wait times in government offices and public agencies.
-To read more about how you can minimize wait times while also maintaining social distancing during this current situation, and how to choose a solution that can significantly increase efficiency and support digitization, download this Guide: Choosing a Customer Journey Management Solution for Public Agencies.
+To read more about how you can minimize wait times and improve the citizen experience, download our Citizen Journey Management guide below.